-A distinct feature of the 21st Centruy City program is the opportunity to share an apartment with a Chinese unversity student.
+A distinct feature of the 21st Century City program is the opportunity to share an apartment with a Chinese university student.
 Each apartment will house one or two Alliance students in single rooms and one Chinese student, also in a single room.
 This offers the opportunity for Alliance students to get to know Chinese students on campus quickly and to engage in language and cultural exchange with their new friends.
 Chinese roommates are invited to attend many of the organized activities.
 Former Alliance students consistently rate this experience as one of their favorite program features.

 Vegetarians will find that good food is available in China.
 Most restaurants serve lots of vegetables, tofu dishes, and staples such as rice, noodles, or dumplings.
 Note that some restaurants may use animal fat in preparing dishes, and many vegetable dishes are prepared cooked in oil – instead of being served raw or steamed.

 Throughout the term, students are invited to take part in a full schedule of excursions, events and lectures designed to enhance their understanding of China and the historical and modern influences that impact its culture and people.
 Students explore the famous sites of Shanghai including Yuyuan Park, the historic Bund along the Huangpu River, and the former French concession.
-Activities may include cultural performances, museum visits, special lectures, visits to artists' studios, architectural walking tours, and many opportunities to meet locals, including students from other campuses.
+Field visits may include cultural performances, museum visits, special lectures, visits to artists' studios, architectural walking tours, and many opportunities to meet locals, including students from other campuses.
 Below is a sampling of activities from previous semesters.
-Specific activities for future terms are subject to change:
+Specific activities for future terms are subject to change.